Choose another writer in this calendar:

 correspondence had continued.
 In 1926 they met accientally.
 At that

-time Ninon was separated - she had married
+time Ninon was separated -

 the painter B.F.
 Doldin and planned a career as an art historian.
 Hesse